Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Related work

-A recent deep-learning-based nadir-image study by Arık~\cite{arikVisionbasedUAVAltitude2026} trains a ResNet50 regressor on large-scale real-flight UAV imagery, with AGL labels derived from EXIF-based GPS altitude and DEM subtraction.
-Although this setting is closer to ours in terms of monocular nadir imagery, it remains a direct altitude-regression framework trained on target-domain real flight data and does not use the estimated altitude as a scale prior for downstream altitude-adaptive aerial VPR.
-Alternatively, semantic-anchor-based approaches leverage the physical dimensions of known objects as scale cues.
-For instance, a recent scale-aware geo-localization framework~\cite{yeScaleAwareUAVtoSatelliteCrossView2026} utilizes detected small vehicles as semantic anchors and infers absolute metric scale through a decoupled stereoscopic projection model.
-This approach is more suitable for urban environments where such semantic anchors are sufficiently visible.
-However, its direct applicability is constrained in unstructured terrains (e.g., agricultural fields or forests) where predefined semantic targets are sparse or absent.
-Our system, in contrast, estimates relative altitude from a single downward-looking image based on frequency-domain global structural density, operating independently of temporal multi-frame cues, stereo geometry, and specific semantic bounding boxes, and is trained using synthetic multi-altitude samples generated from satellite imagery rather than target-domain real flight images.
+A recent deep-learning-based nadir-image study by Arik~\cite{arikVisionbasedUAVAltitude2026} trains a ResNet50 regressor on large-scale real-flight UAV imagery, with AGL labels derived from EXIF-based GPS altitude and DEM subtraction.
+Although this work is closer to ours in terms of monocular nadir imagery, it remains a direct altitude-regression framework trained on target-domain real flight data and does not use the estimated altitude as a scale prior for downstream altitude-adaptive aerial VPR.
+Our system instead estimates relative altitude from a single downward-looking image based on frequency-domain global structural density, operates independently of temporal multi-frame cues and stereo geometry, and is trained using synthetic multi-altitude samples generated from satellite imagery rather than target-domain real flight images.